-The Wet Tropics Management Authority acknowledges and thanks all sponsors of the Cassowary Awards.
+The Wet Tropics Management Authority acknowledges and thanks all sponsors of 2019 Cassowary Awards.

 Your support demonstrates your commitment to the Wet Tropics World Heritage Area and appreciation of the outstanding contribution and presentation of the Area made by so many in the community.

 Visit by day, and learn about bush foods, the didgeridoo, hunting methods and how to throw a boomerang and spear.
-2½ hour tours include face painting, Creation story, Aboriginal dance performances, bush foods and medicines presentation, weapons and hunting presentation, didgeridoo demonstration, and boomerang and spear throwing.
+Activities include face painting, Creation story, Aboriginal dance performances, bush foods and medicines presentation, weapons and hunting presentation, didgeridoo demonstration, and boomerang and spear throwing.